 - Contributing to the field of biology education through teaching, classroom technology research/exploration, and service to professional organizations (e.g. Association for Biology Laboratory Education)

-My extra-curricular activities include web design (e.g. http://SaveDarwinsFrogs.org; http://ableweb.org); service on the boards of directors of Partners for Madagascar, Joiners, and the Association for Biology Laboratory Education; continued interest in herpetology and Madagascar, contract work with biology textbook publishing companies, traveling, participation in church activities, and spending time with my family.
+My extra-curricular activities include web design (e.g. http://SaveDarwinsFrogs.org; http://ableweb.org); service on the boards of directors of Partners for Madagascar, Joiners, the Association for Biology Laboratory Education and the Oklahoma Compost and Sustainability Association; continued interest in herpetology and Madagascar, contract work with biology textbook publishing companies, traveling, participation in church activities, and spending time with my family.

 University of Central Oklahoma; Edmond, OK